AlexeyMalafeev/simple-spellchecker/README.md

 # simple-spellchecker

-Fast spelling error correction in Russian using some context information (bigrams and trigrams).
+Fast spelling error correction in Russian using context information (bigrams and trigrams).

 ## Introduction

 This is a small educational project I created for my students to demonstrate a simple solution to a real Natural Language Processing problem: spellchecking in Russian.
 Note that it is NOT a production-ready spellchecking system with state-of-the-art accuracy.
-It can correct some spelling errors and it works pretty fast, but it is not nearly as accurate as commercial systems like JamSpell Pro.
+While it can correct some spelling errors and works pretty fast, it is not nearly as accurate as commercial systems like JamSpell Pro.

 ## Method